hamling-ling/ShakingShark/README.md

 Shaking Shark
 =========

-#Introduction
+#Overview

 This project aims to make a electric toy device that selectably plays jaws theme sound phrase.
-Whitch phrase to play depends on how fast he device is shaken.
+Whitch phrase to play depends on how fast the device is shaken.
 It gives sound effect for kids play of acting shark.
-Not like ordinaly melody player, physical accerelative movement of the device turns out the sound effect.
-The mood of killer shark attack now turned out to a melody and it enhances fun of shark play.
+Not like ordinaly melody player, physical accerelative movement of the device turns out the sound effect and it enhances fun of killer shark attack play for kids.

 This project includes followings
 - Electric circuit diagram(T.B.D)